stacksjs/stacks/README.md

 🎨 **Style with ease**

 Create your own style guide using conventions you are familiar with.
-Stacks' UnoCSS atomic engine allows for just that, in a blazing-fast, on-demand way.
+Stacks' UnoCSS atomic engine allows for just that, in an instant, on-demand way.
 Tailwind CSS, Windi CSS, Bootstrap, Tachyons, Heroicons, Material Design Icons, and more to choose from.

 **✨ Next-gen Developer Experience _(DX)_**